ksumm/fluffy-friends/README.md

 ## Responsive

-[Am I Responsive](https://ui.dev/amiresponsive) was used to check the responsive of the site:
+[Am I Responsive](https://ui.dev/amiresponsive) was used to check if site responsive:

 ![](docs/responsive.png)